 - Make sure that all the ingredients are at room temperature.
 This is important!
 Let the buttermilk sit out for 30 minutes or until room temperature.
 Warm up the eggs by soaking them in hot tap water for 10 minutes.
 Soften the butter by cutting it in cubes and microwaving it in 5-second intervals, smashing the butter with a spoon between each interval.

 - Prepare the cake strips.
-Cinch a cake strip around each cake pan, then remove them from the pans and soak them in cold water for at least 10 minutes.
+Cinch a strip around each pan, then remove them from the pans and soak them in cold water for at least 10 minutes.

-- Preheat the oven to 350 F. The oven should be preheated before you start baking the cake, or you might forget about it.
+- Preheat the oven to 350 F. The oven should be preheated before you start baking, or you might forget about it.

-Making the Cake (20 minutes + 20 minutes baking + 35 minutes cooling)
+Making the Batter (20 minutes + 20 minutes baking + 35 minutes cooling)

 - Sift dry ingredients.
 Sift the flour, baking powder, baking soda, and salt into a medium bowl.
 Set aside.